-If you have been diagnosed with stenosis in your back or neck, you may be wondering how the condition developed, why it’s causing symptoms, and what your options are for treatment.
-These are all valid questions and, believe it or not, learning about the details of your condition may even aid you in finding the most effective treatments to mitigate your pain.
+Spinal stenosis is an extremely common condition of the neck and back that affects more than 3 million Americans each year.
+If you have been diagnosed with stenosis in your back, you may be wondering how the condition developed, why it’s causing symptoms and what your options for treatment may be.
+These are all valid questions that you should take the time to find the answers.
+Learning about the details of your condition will aid you in finding the most effective treatments to mitigate your pain.

-Some people are born with stenosis in the back or neck, but the majority of individuals who experience this condition develop spinal narrowing over time.
-As the components of the spine such as the vertebrae, ligaments, and intervertebral discs gradually deteriorate with age and use, specific anatomical abnormalities can arise that infringe on the space of the central canal or the intervertebral foramina.
+Some people are born with stenosis in the back, but the majority of individuals who experience this condition develop spinal narrowing over time.
+As the components of the spine, such as the vertebrae, ligaments and discs between vertebrae, gradually deteriorate with age and use.
+Specific anatomical abnormalities can arise that infringe on the space of the central canal or the intervertebral foramina.
 Examples include:

 - Herniated discs

 Stenosis in back or neck passageways can remain completely asymptomatic.
 However, if the central canal or a foramen narrows to the point that a spinal nerve root or the spinal cord becomes compressed, symptoms will likely arise.
 If you’ve already been diagnosed with stenosis in your back, you are likely no stranger to the pain, tingling, numbness and muscle weakness that commonly radiates throughout the neck, back or extremities due to spinal nerve compression.